-- It is expected that all relevant UK legislation regarding farm animal husbandry and welfare on-farm, during transport, and at the abattoir, will be fully implemented in addition to the RSPCA welfare standards. - Farmers are required by law to have a thorough knowledge of the Defra Code of Recommendations for the Welfare of Livestock: Cattle.
+• Farmers are required by law to have a thorough knowledge of the Defra Code of Recommendations for the Welfare of Livestock: dairy cattle.

 RSPCA Farm Animals Department

 The RSPCA's Farm Animals Department develops the RSPCA welfare standards for farm animals.
 These detailed documents are intended to represent 'best practice' in the care and welfare of farm animals.